Nonsteroidal anti-inflammatory drug: Renal

-NSAIDs are also associated with a fairly high incidence of adverse drug reactions (ADRs) on the kidney and over time can lead to chronic kidney disease.
+Nonsteroidal anti-inflammatory drugs are associated with a high incidence of adverse drug reactions (ADRs) on the kidney and over time can lead to chronic kidney disease.
 The mechanism of these kidney ADRs is due to changes in kidney blood flow.
 Prostaglandins normally dilate the afferent arterioles of the glomeruli.
 This helps maintain normal glomerular perfusion and glomerular filtration rate (GFR), an indicator of kidney function.
 This is particularly important in kidney failure, where the kidney is trying to maintain renal perfusion pressure by elevated angiotensin II levels.
 At these elevated levels, angiotensin II also constricts the afferent arteriole into the glomerulus in addition to the efferent arteriole it normally constricts.
 Since NSAIDs block this prostaglandin-mediated effect of afferent arteriole dilation, particularly in kidney failure, NSAIDs cause unopposed constriction of the afferent arteriole and decreased RPF (renal perfusion flow) and GFR.

 Common ADRs associated with altered kidney function include: